Measuring User Experience Inclusivity in Human-AI Interaction via Five User Problem-Solving Styles: Acknowledgments

 \section{Acknowledgments}

-We thank Catherine Hu, Christopher Perdriau, Caleb Matthews, and Sai Raja for their help with this paper.
-This work was supported in part by DARPA \#N66001-17-2-4030 and by NSF \#1901031 and \#2042324.
+We thank Rupika Dikkala, Catherine Hu, Jeramie Kim, Elizabeth Li, Caleb Matthews, Christopher Perdriau, Sai Raja, and Prisha Velhal for their help with this paper.
+We are grateful to the editors and reviewers for their encouragement and constructive engagement, which greatly helped to improve this paper.
+This work was supported in part by Microsoft, by NSF \#1901031 and \#2042324; and by USDA-NIFA/NSF \#2021-67021-35344.
 Any opinions, findings, conclusions, or recommendations expressed are the authors’ and do not necessarily reflect the views of the sponsors.

-\FIXME{Check that we acknowledge everyone that we need to.}
+\FIXME{**just before ship** Check that we acknowledge everyone (alphabetically) that we need to.}